brittanydionigi/form-forker/README.md

 });
 ````

-Add a `data-branching-fn` attribute to your form field, and set it equal to the name of your custom branching method.
+Add a `data-branching-fn` attribute to your form field element, and set it equal to the name of your custom branching method.